 Tourist Permits in Himachal Pradesh

 The border between India and Tibet lies in the east of Himachal Pradesh and hence Inner-line permits are required for the foreigners to visit the Kinnaur, Spiti and Lahaul districts.
 No such permits are required for the Indian tourists.
 The ILC is issued free of cost and allows foreign tourists an unlimited access to towns such as Samdo, Dhankar, Tabo, Gompa, Kaza, Morang and Dubling for a period of 15 days.
 There are few travel agents in Shimla and Kalpa who can help to obtain the ILP and charges Rs.150-200 per person.
-The ILC can be obtained from the office of the Deputy Collector, popularly known as the DC Office at the following places by submitting two passport photographs along with photo copies of passport & visa pages.
+The ILC can be obtained from the office of the Deputy Collector, popularly known as the DC Office at the following places by submitting two passport photographs along with photo copies of passport & visa pages and a recommendation letter from a local tour operator.

 Shimla: DC Office, Mall Road, Ram Bazar, Shimla, Himachal Pradesh – 171001